stephen-netu/second-zeitgeist/index.md

 We must rebuild **epistemic engines** that help humans **know**, **decide**, and **coordinate**.

-So I’ve built, or helped build, systems that do just that:
+And I have had the pleasure of helping build systems that do just that:

 - **Unusual Whales** — The ethical Bloomberg; financial data, democratized
 - **FLOW / KOS / Principus** — Governance protocols for agents who reason, reflect, and resist contradiction
 - **Civic Atlas** — A map of local mutual aid and invisible community work
 - **Markets News** — AI-powered streams that fight disinformation and teach truth
-- **CardByMe** — A whimsical-yet-real reconnection platform using LLMs to send *human* messages, not spam

 All rooted in a singular truth:
 **Technology must restore balance.**